-Rose looked at Helen then back to the window pointed outside.
-“What did you do?”
-Rose asked.
+Rose looked at Helen then back to the window.
+“What did you do?” she asked.

-Rose gave Helen one more look before turning around and leaving through the front door.
-When she got outside she saw Da’Quarius talking to two police officers.
-A man she recognized as Tom Winterkorn (who she only observed out the window as Helen argued with him yesterday)was with them.
+Rose gave Helen one more look before turning leaving through the front door.
+When she got outside, she saw Da’Quarius talking to two police officers.
+A man she recognized as Tom Winterkorn, whom she had only observed from the window as Helen argued with him yesterday, was with them.
 There was also a man she didn’t recognize in a suit standing next to Tom.

 “This a hate crime!”
-Da’Quarius shouted as the neighbors began to emerge from their houses.
+Da’Quarius shouted as the neighbors emerged from their houses.
 “Why can’t an at-risk black youth live in this neighborhood without bein’ harassed!
 Is this what New Haven has come to?!”

 “Calm down, son,” one of the police officers was saying, holding his hand out towards Da’Quarius.

 “Calm down?!”
 Da’Quarius exclaimed.
-“Someone does a hate crime on my home and you want me to calm down?!
+“Someone does a hate crime on my home an’ you want me to calm down?!
 What’s yo badge number, bitch?!”

 Helen came around in her robe and slippers and looked at the tree too.
 “OH MY DEAR LORD!”
-She shouted loud enough for the entire East Rock neighborhood to hear her.
+She shouted, loud enough for the entire East Rock neighborhood to hear.
 “WHO WOULD DO SUCH A THING?!”

-“Good plan, kid,” Helen said to Da’Quarius, hugging him as he cried.
+“Good plan, kid,” Helen whispered to Da’Quarius, hugging him as he cried.
 “Much better than having Paulie set it on fire.”

 “Just wait for part two, biddy,” Da’Quarius said.